5 Things To Know Before Starting A T-shirt Subscription Box

 DTF printing

-Direct-to-film or DTF printing is the new kid on the block in the world of t-shirt printing.
-It involves printing directly to film.
+Direct-to-film or DTF printing involves printing directly to film.
 Once the design is printed out, it goes through a process of being powdered and cured before being applied to a t-shirt with a heat press.

-This is a pretty seamless process and doesn’t require any pretreating.
-We’ve used DTF printing for large batches of up to 1000 shirts.
+DTF printing doesn’t require any pretreating.
+My team and I have used DTF printing for large batches of up to 1000 shirts.

-Whether you choose screen printing, DTG printing, or DTF printing, there are costs associated.
+Regardless of which printing type you choose, there are costs associated.
 Costs to be aware of include:

 Adding little bonuses to your t-shirt subscription keeps your subscribers surprised and increases perceived value.
 A small, on-brand token goes a long way to increasing brand awareness and building your relationship with your subscribers.

 I like to add a small quote card or die-cut sticker for a positive daily reminder.
-Other ideas: Digital download offer, link to a playlist, or custom buttons and pins.
+Other fun ideas include a digital download offer, a link to a playlist, or custom buttons and pins.
 The possibilities here are endless.
-Find creative ways to surprise and delight your subscriber.
+Find creative ways to surprise and delight your subscribers.

 You can also offer upsell add-ons to your subscription.
 For my T-Shirt Club subscription, subscribers have the option to upgrade to the T-Shirt Club and More which includes our cute monthly tee and a pair of coordinating earrings.